eruizc-dev/eruizc-dev/dotfiles/xdg_config_home/nvim/README.md

  - Some projects have large json files, I don't want telescope ripgrep to look into them.
  - Compe icons for paths are not working
+ - I find myself compiling a lot of times and it failing...
+Would it be possible for the LSP to catch these before I compile the whole thing?
+In files I never opened ofc, and be visible somewhere in my statusbar.

 ### Features I should try